apedroed88/pysqlbuilder/docs/3_advanced.rst

 .. code-block:: python

-    from pypika import Query, Table, analytics as an
+    from pysqlbuilder import Query, Table, analytics as an

     t_month = Table('t_month')